Letter 22551

 - Forest, Ontario, Canada

-There seems to be "scare" literature on the Internet on just about any subject.
+A. There seems to be "scare" literature on the Internet on just about every subject.
 Regarding aluminum pots and pans, we could try to read all the Government literature on the subject, or we could just use our common sense.
 My common sense: My mother used Club Aluminum pots and pans from 1940 until she died in 2000.
 I grew up eating foods she cooked in them every day of my childhood and young adulthood.
 My wife and I used a set of Club Aluminum pots and pans from the day we married in 1968 forward, and I still have all of them and use them every day.
 I raised my two children on foods I cooked in them.
 They are now approaching age 40 and I am 65.
 And the three of us are still alive and healthy.

 This nonsense about the danger of aluminum cooking forced the excellent Club Aluminum Company out of business.
 Fortunately when my daughter got married in 1996 they were still available and I bought her a set of them.

 No matter what it is, there is somebody claiming it will do serious damage to you.
 For the past few years it has been electric blankets and clock radios in bedrooms.
-It appears they send electromagnet waves RIGHT INTO YOUR BRAIN!!!
+It appears they send electromagnet waves RIGHT INTO YOUR BRAIN!
 The same articles advise NEVER to microwave food, never to eat at restaurants who use microwave ovens, etc.

 All of this is nonsense, and we know it because jillions of us who use electric blankets, clock radios and microwave ovens are still here after many, many years.